benjamin-chavez/audioarchive/README.md

     - set up tax logic
     - finish setting up/review payout logic
     - review if you need to avoid selling in certain regions
-    - Add the subscription model for sellers who want to sell above a certain quota of disk space
+    - Add the subscription model for sellers who want to sell above a certain quota of disk space\
+    - Completed purchase redirect should go to a confirm page or go to the dashboard download page

  - Admin Dashboard:
-    - Start
     - The navbar option for this should only be visible to Admin users

  - Seller Dashboard: